note: all info here is as of 2018

 [Linux/Unix Operating System]

-- unlike other classes, they dont go crazy on code style enforcement, just a very reasonable basic set of guidelines. i liked it. this class expects you to know C well, and jumps right into the nitty gritty of C++, which is good.
+- unlike other classes, this class doesn't go crazy on code style enforcement, just a very reasonable basic set of guidelines. i liked it. lots of coding. this class expects you to know C well, and jumps right into the nitty gritty of C++, which is good. the course content was created by Lance Smith who has the best review of all at uml.

 - assignment : 5 assignments (12% each), 1 project (20%), final exam (20%)

-- a decent programming course. i dont say that lightly. lots of nice coding assignments. coding takes less than half of the time you spend on assignment. the rest of the time is referring to the mammoth spec doc about where to insert page break and blank page and what kind of test case and documentation and annotation in what format, etc etc. so you end up submitting 20+ pages of PDF every week in which probably only 7 pages are code.
+- a decent programming course. i dont say that lightly. lots of nice coding assignments. really a lot of work. very time-consuming, for both good and bad reasons. coding takes less than half of the time you spend on assignment. the rest of the time is referring to the mammoth spec doc about where to insert page break and blank page and what kind of test case and documentation and annotation in what format, etc etc. so you end up submitting 20+ pages of PDF every week in which probably only 7 pages are code. overall, each assignment took me at least several hours, sometimes an entire weekend. you do get to work on concepts too, like various algorithmic complexity, asymptotic analysis and big O notation like O(n*log(n)), etc which is fun.

 - assignment : 9 assignments (60% total), midterm (20%), final (20%)